UniTN-Mechatronics/aci-comm/README.md

 ## aci-comm design
 The aci-comm design is show in the following picture.
-As you can see, there are to different interfaces in order to control the drone.
+As you can see, there are two different interfaces in order to control the drone.

 The UAV is an high livel interface that manage under the hood the Engine interface.